-The SOCS program serves students in TK-12th grade.
-Students in our program develop a personalized education plan with the support and guidance of their credentialed teacher and with the support of the Charter School's leadership team.
+The SOCSS program serves students in K-12th grade.
+Students in our program develop a personalized education plan with the support and guidance of their assigned highly qualified teacher, leadership support team, and high school counselor.
 This plan is highly customizable and flexible in order to meet the unique needs of each student and family.
-As part of the plan, the teacher will support the parent/guardian in identifying his/her educational philosophy.
-The educational plan is supported through selecting curriculum, materials, and educational services that are tailored to that custom plan.
+As part of the plan, the teacher will support the parent in identifying his/her educational philosophy.
+The educational plan will be supported through selecting curriculum, materials, and educational services that are tailored to that custom plan.

 K-8 students are assigned a teacher who is trained in the various school supported philosophies such as Charlotte Mason, Classical, Montessori, traditional, Waldorf, unit study, and customized/eclectic.
-The parent/guardian, teacher, and student develop a personalized plan that meets the student's unique needs.
-Teachers are able to use instructional funds to purchase curriculum, materials, and tutoring options through our extensive vendor list.
-Students may participate in extracurricular activities such as the arts and sports, as well as to take advantage of additional academic support through tutors and in-person support classes.
-The teacher ensures all materials and activities purchased with the Charter School's funds support the student's educational plan and are fiscally and legally sound.
-SOCS is committed to providing opportunities for our students to connect in the community and to broaden their learning through those community opportunities.
-A few examples of how this may be accomplished is through CCSS aligned field trips, community events at parks, and an annual STEM day.
+The parent, teacher, and student develop a personalized plan that will meet the student's unique needs.
+Students are able to use instructional funds to purchase curriculum, materials, and to take classes through our extensive vendor list.
+They may participate in extracurricular activities such as the arts and sports, as well as to take advantage of additional academic support through tutors and in-person core classes.
+The teacher ensures all materials and activities purchased with the Charter School's funds support the student's educational plan and are allowable per the law.
+SOCSS is committed to providing opportunities for our students to connect in the community and to broaden their learning through those community opportunities.
+A few examples of how this may be accomplished is through CCSS aligned field trips, community events at parks, and an annual science day.

 Students in grades 9-12 are assigned an education advisor who is specially trained in high school curriculum options, college and career readiness and school-specific high school options leading to graduation and meeting their post-high school goals.
-In addition to weekly training meetings, and bi-annual in-service workshops, education advisors may attend the annual UC/CSU Counselor Conference, as well as online webinars offered by the College Board.
+In addition to weekly training meetings, and bi-annual in-service workshops, education advisors attend the annual UC Counselor Conference, as well as online webinars offered by the College Board.

-Our highly experienced secondary education department works with each student and parent/guardian individually to custom build the student's semester and four-year plan.
-Students have abundant opportunities to participate in co-curricular and extra-curricular options including:

-high school career oriented field trips, four-year and community college tours, clubs such as yearbook, literary club, Spanish club, student council and National Honor Society.
+Our highly experienced guidance department works with each student and parent individually to custom build the student's semester and four-year plan.
+Students have abundant opportunities to participate in co-curricular and extra-curricular options including: high school career oriented field trips, 4-year and community college tours, clubs such as yearbook, literary club, Spanish club, student council and National Honor Society.
 We also offer regional social gatherings to facilitate community and team-building among high school students.

-Secondary education staff work with students and education advisors to facilitate personalized career and educational planning through both individual and school wide planning workshops focusing on college and career preparation.
+Guidance staff work with students and education advisors to facilitate personalized career and educational planning through both individual and school wide planning workshops focusing on college and career preparation.
 A college and career readiness course is required.
 Students are informed about the various paths to graduation and are offered support in reaching their highest potential.

-SOCS maintains a UC a-g course list that will include the approved online courses from our vendors as well as our Charter School's own project and textbook based courses.
-In addition to core courses, SOCS offers an array of electives reflecting a wide range of student interests including communications, social science, fine arts, languages other than English, computer skills, and career and technical education courses.
-SOCS also facilitates community college concurrent enrollment for qualified, interested students.
+SOCSS will submit and maintain a UC a-g course list that will include the approved online courses from our vendors as well as our school's own project and textbook based courses.
+In addition to core courses, SOCSS will offer an array of electives reflecting a wide range of student interests including communications, social science, fine arts, languages other than English, computer skills, and career and technical education courses.
+SOCSS will also facilitate community college concurrent enrollment for qualified, interested students.